MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/includes/cli-install-linux-zypper.md

 On SLES 12, the default `python3` package is 3.4 and not supported by Azure CLI.
 You can first follow step 1-3 of the [install instruction](#install-azure-cli) to add the `azure-cli` repository.
 Then build a higher version `python3` from source.
 Finally, you can download the Azure CLI package and install it without dependency.

 You can use the following one command to install or update Azure CLI based on above steps.
-The script will install Python 3.8 under `/usr/local/azcli` and make Azure CLI use it by setting an alias of `az` to `PATH=/usr/local/azcli/bin:$PATH az`.
+The script installs Python 3.8 under `/usr/local/azcli` and makes Azure CLI use it by setting an alias of `az` to `PATH=/usr/local/azcli/bin:$PATH az`.
 You can also download the script and modify it according to your needs.
 For instance, you can change the Python version or install location.

 ```bash
 curl -sL https://azurecliprod.blob.core.windows.net/sles12_install_v2.sh | sudo bash